imbolc/client-ip/README.md

 [![Crates.io](https://img.shields.io/crates/v/client-ip.svg)](https://crates.io/crates/client-ip)
 [![Docs.rs](https://docs.rs/client-ip/badge.svg)](https://docs.rs/client-ip)

-Secure extraction of a client IP from [http::HeaderMap][].
-The code is initially extracted from [axum-client-ip][] crate for non-axum use.
+Secure extraction of a client IP from [http::HeaderMap].
+The code was initially extracted from the [axum-client-ip] crate for non-axum use.

 If you're maintaining client IP extraction in other frameworks based on [http], consider using this crate, so we can handle security-sensitive code in one place.
-Look at the [axum-client-ip][] integration for reference.
+Look at the [axum-client-ip] integration for reference.

 ## Supported extractors

+Open an issue if there's an uncovered header or send a PR straight away.

 | Extractor                     | Header Used                 | Typical Proxy / Service                                 |
 | ----------------------------- | --------------------------- | ------------------------------------------------------- |